HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 The main use case identified for this implementation guide is the following:

-* The Patient performs an irradiating exam within a modality.
-* The modality shares the dose report to the Dose Management System, which may implement the IHE REM Dose Reporter actor.
-This dose information sharing can follow the REM profile schema.
+* The modality transfers the dose report to the Dose Management System (i.e. IHE REM Dose Reporter).
-* After analyzing the exam images, the radiologist sends its notes to the Radiology Information System (RIS).
+* After analyzing the study, the radiologist dictates a report within the Radiology Information System (RIS).
-* In order to construct the final imaging report, the RIS needs to gather a summary of the radiation received by the patient.
-The RIS send a query to the Dose management system and get minimal dose information report.
-* The minimal dose information is then integrated to the final report, which can be a CDA report following the DICOM Imaging report specification in [PS3.20](https://dicom.nema.org/medical/dicom/current/output/chtml/part20/PS3.20.html){:target="_blank"}.
+* The RIS queries the Dose Management system to obtain a Dose Summary.
+* The RIS incorporates the Dose Summary into to the report.
+* The radiologist signs the final report.
+* The report is available in the hospital EHR.
-* The final report is shared with the hospital EHR or with the regional/national radiology report repository, through IHE XDS-I.b for example.
+* Optionally (not shown), the report is shared with the regional/national radiology report repository.

+Note: this case shows the RIS pulling (GET) the Dose Summary, it could also be pushed (PUT)

-This use case is very common within RIS systems not supporting dose management modules.
-In fact, gathering of dose information from modalities can be very complex:
+This case is common in RIS systems without a dose management module, in which gathering dose information from multiple sources can be complex due to:

-* It is based on multiple sources of data: RDSR, MPPS, SC & OCR, and DICOM images header.
+* multiple sources of data (e.g., RDSR, MPPS, SC & OCR, and DICOM image metadata), and
-* The reporting of the dose information by the modalities may contain misinterpretations and errors
+* coercion of reported data in order to provide summary.

-It is the role of the Dose management system to provide the RIS with the right information regarding the dose administered to the patients.
-Reporting the minimal dose information inside the final imaging report is recommended by many stakeholders and organizations, and sometimes it is a regulation.
-For example, in France there are the Order of 22 September 2006 relating to the radiation information to be included in an act report using ionizing radiation, from the French Minister of Health and Solidarity, and describing some dose information that needs to be present in the final report.
+It is the role of the Dose Management system to provide the RIS with the correct information regarding the administered dose.
+Reporting the minimal dose information within the final imaging report is recommended by various organizations, and may be required by local regulation.
+For example:

-The same kind of regulations exists in California in the US about the CT exams, which is the Senate Bill No. 1237.
+* French order of 22 September 2006 requires the report to provide information justifying the procedure,the operations carried out, as well as the data used to estimate the dose received by the patient.
+* California Senate bill Senate Bill No. 1237 requires "...health facilities and clinics that use imaging procedures that involve computed tomography X-ray systems (CT) for human use to record the dose of radiation on every CT study produced during a CT examination."

 <a name="mindose"></a>